tam17aki/aok/README.md

 aok
 ===

-A user-friendly implimentation of `multi-occur`.
+A user-friendly wrapper for `multi-occur`.

 This package is a fork version of [aok.el](http://www.emacswiki.org/emacs-en/aok.el).